Firewave17/WebTemplate/README.md

 - Less is an extension for css that makes it much less stupid
 - Downloaf "less-watch-compiler" and type that into the console (any changes to the less file will be automatically applied to css file)
 - Documentation/tutorial: https://lesscss.org

+### Node
+- Node is a server thingy
+- Downloaf node and use npm to get packages
+- Express: npm install express
+- Websockets: npm install ws